chetan-co/chetan-co/README.md

 ## Introduction

-I have a degree in Computer Science and over five years of experience working in tech companies where I have honed my skills in building scalable software solutions.
+I have a degree in Computer Science and over few years of experience working in tech companies where I have honed my skills in building scalable software solutions.
 My passion for technology and problem-solving drives me to stay updated with the latest industry trends and continuously improve my technical abilities.

 ## Technical Skills